 Les Rimbaud has two goals.

 First, we want your film to be visible to the world.
-We have assembled “Les Rimbaud Jury” composed of professionals drawn from the world of culture and counter-culture — (literature , music, architecture, dance, sculpture, etc.) who share our love of independent cinema.
-Also, your film will be available for viewing by film buffs around the world who are registered members of Les Rimbaud du Cinema.
-They will vote for their favorite films for the Les Rimbaud awards to be held in October 2019.
+We have assembled the “Les Rimbaud Jury” composed of professionals drawn from the world of culture and counter-culture — (literature , music, architecture, dance, sculpture, etc.) who share our love of independent cinema.
+Also, your film will be available for viewing by film buffs around the world who are registered members of “The Archipelago of Les Rimbaud du Cinema.”
+They will vote for their favorite films for the Les Rimbaud awards to be held in November 2020.
 This audience of viewers forms our “Public Jury.”

 Second: The Les Rimbaud du Cinema awards have been established to recognize excellence in independent cinematic achievements.
-In October of 2019 the votes from both juries will be tallied.
+At the end of October 2020 the votes from both juries will be tallied.
+The winning films will be awarded at our gala awards ceremony on November 7, 2020 in Charleville-Mezieres, France.
 We hope these awards will serve not only to honor your work and commitment, but will serve as a celebration to energize the audiences of the world to seek beyond the commercial "popcorn cinema" they find in their local megaplexes.

 Winning films will be screened in our partner cinemas in France and internationally.

 In the event that two films are tied in the same category each one will be awarded a Rimbaud.

 » Rimbaud (First Choice) Lead Actor/Actress in a Feature Film

 » Rimbaud (First Choice) Supporting Actor/Actress in in a feature film

 » The Rimbaud Coup de Coeur (Jury award)